There is no doubt the Fifty Shades of Grey trilogy is still very popular.

 The main character is a billionaire who partially sponsors the university and starving regions in some countries.
 He thinks he is totally incapable of love and does not let anyone love him.
 He surrounds himself with beautiful and expensive things, takes care of every girl in exchange for her complete submission, and loves a one-sided game in which he sees himself as exclusively dominant with unlimited power.

+At the sight of all his wealth, many get that he has an inferiority complex.
+In the movie, it turns out that Christian’s loving mother adopted him while his birth mother died of an overdose and worked as a call girl.
 In fact, at just twenty years old, the boy has escaped from hunger, poverty, and the absence of a significant adult by the billions.
 And he takes out his resentment and contempt for his mother on the women in the “red room of pain.”

 The film shows how Ana’s love changed Grey, but the author forgot to mention that it is fiction.
 The persistent abuser is a skilled manipulator who will never bow to his prey.
-Why this is so, I will tell you a little later.
+I will tell you why this is so a little later.

 Ultimately, Christian Grey as a character is just an expression of these desires and fantasies of an ideal partner, even if he does not seem perfect at first glance.
 Why he is nevertheless an ideal, I will explain now.